spacetelescope/jwst/docs/jwst/skymatch/README.rst

 Overview
 --------
-The ``skymatch`` step can be used to compute sky values of input images or it can be used to compute corrections that need to be applied to images such as to "equalize" (match) sky background in input images.
+The skymatch step can be used to compute sky values in a collection of input images that contain both sky and source signal.
+The sky values can be computed for each image separately or in a way that matches the sky levels amongst the collection of images so as to minimize their differences.
+This operation is typically applied before combining multiple images into a mosaic.
 When running ``skymatch`` step in a matching mode, ``skymatch`` compares *total* signal levels in *the overlap regions* (instead of doing this comparison on a per-pixel basis, cf. :doc:`mrs_imatch step <../mrs_imatch/README>`) of a set of input images and computes the signal offsets for each image that will minimize the residuals across the entire set in the least squares sence.
 This comparison is performed directly on input images without resampling them onto a common grid.
 The overlap regions are computed directly on the sky (celestial sphere) for each pair of input images.
 By default the sky value computed for each image is recorded, but not actually subtracted from the images.
-Also note that the meaning of "sky background" is depends on the chosen sky computation method.
+Also note that the meaning of "sky background" depends on the chosen sky computation method.

 Assumptions